mark-a-bull/mapping-example/README.md

-# Mapping Homework
+# Mapping Example

-The purpose of this homework is to do the following.
+The purpose of this example is to do the following.

 - Design a website that showcases a map using 3rd party providers
 - Draw a polygon onto the map in any arbitrary area